StockwatchDev/application_settings/docs/3-Files.md

 settings parameters is `json`.
 The name of a settings file equals `settings.json` by default.

-The examples introduced in the previous section can for example be initialized with the following files.
+The examples introduced in the previous chapter can for example be initialized with the following files.

 === "`config.toml` file for the configuration example"